-UPDATE: The Sproatt Alpine Network (Into the Mystic, Lord of the Squirrels, Happy Hour and With a Twist) and Rainbow Lake Trail are now closed, along with Skywalk, Kevin’s Homerun, Screaming Cat Lake and Upper 19 Mile Creek trails closed until further notice.
-See most recent update.
+The Sproatt Alpine Network (Into the Mystic, Lord of the Squirrels, Happy Hour and With a Twist) and Rainbow Lake Trail were closed, along with Skywalk, Kevin’s Homerun, Screaming Cat Lake and Upper 19 Mile Creek trails until bears went into hibernation.

 - Skywalk South

 The closure were implemented following two instances of human wildlife conflict with a confirmed grizzly bear in the area.

 Grizzly bears are extremely sensitive to human presence.
 They can detect people from kilometers away and alter their behaviours.
 This puts increased pressure on these bears, and complicates efforts to gain enough weight, prior to denning.